mllnfrr/mllnfrr/README.md

 - 👋 Hi, I’m Mei @mllnfrr
 - 👀 I’m interested in frontend skills.
-- 🌱 I’m currently learning about Angular, JAVA and C.
+- 🌱 I’m currently learning about JAVA.
 - 📫 How to reach me Meiriellen Cavalcante on LinkedIn

 <!---